clausehound/clausehound-blog/content/blog/property-powers-of-attorney-why-you-need-one/index.md

-If you have a continuing Power of Attorney (POA) in place the person you have nominated can do everything with your property that you could do, except for a few things, like make a will.
-This would include voting your shares.
+If you have a continuing **Power of Attorney (POA)** in place the person you have nominated can do everything with your property that you could do, except for a few things, like make a will.
+This would include  your voting shares.
 This means you have to choose someone completely trustworthy to act for you under a POA.

 If you do not have a power of attorney in place, things become more difficult.
-In Ontario, under the Substitute Decisions Act,1992 the question becomes whether you would be capable of appointing an attorney for property.
+In Ontario, under the **Substitute Decisions Act, 1992**, the question becomes whether you would be capable of appointing an attorney for property.
 The standards for assessing this capacity are found in s.8 of the Act.
 Basically, if you are capable of understanding:
 - that you are appointing someone to make for you all the decisions that you could make about your property;
 - that you risk losing it all;
 - that you can revoke the power; and
 - that the attorney is accountable,